Karakean/Secure-Messenger/README.md

 ## What is it?

-Secure messenger is a multi-platform communicator written with Flutter framework in Dart language.
+Secure Messenger is a multi-platform communicator written with Flutter framework in Dart language.
 Its purpose is to ensure secure communication, including sending and receiving text messages and files, over unnecessarily secure network.

 ## How does it work?